 We hope you found this information helpful.
 Please let us know if you currently use any of the apps mentioned above or have other tips for successfully managing diabetes.

 If you have diabetes it is important that you also wear a diabetes medical ID bracelet.
-If you are unable to communicate your diabetes medical ID bracelet will speak for you.
+If you are unable to communicate your diabetes medical ID bracelet keeps your emergency information at hand.
 You may wish to engrave your name, diabetes, insulin pump or insulin dependent, an emergency contact number and even your doctor's phone number.
 Visit us at www.LaurensHope.com to view our complete collection of diabetes medical ID jewelry for men, women and kids.